 The M2M platform uses the network service activation/deactivation API provided by the underlying network operator to activate/deactivate the network service module of target M2M device and feedback the activation/deactivation information to the M2M application server.

+Alternative Flow

+None.

 Post-conditions

 Trigger A: The M2M device can send / receive M2M traffic if the network service module is activated successfully according to network activation request.